QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 	Due to the security problems described in `QSB-091 <https://github.com/QubesOS/qubes-secpack/blob/master/QSBs/qsb-091-2023.txt>`__, installation of Qubes Windows Tools is currently blocked.
 Instead, a text file containing a warning is displayed.
 Currently, it is difficult to estimate the severity of the risks posed by the sources of the Xen drivers used in QWT possibly being compromised, so it was decided not to offer direct QWT installation until this problem could be treated properly.
 While Windows qubes are, in Qubes, generally not regarded as being very trustworthy, a possible compromise of the Xen drivers used in Qubes Windows Tools might create a risk for Xen or `dom0` and thus be dangerous for Qubes itself.
 This risk may be small or even non-existent, as stated in QSB-091.
 If you **understand** this risk and are **willing to take it**, you can still install the previous version of Qubes Windows Tools **for Windows 7**, which will work for Windows 7, but not for Windows 10 or 11.

 	**For Windows 10 or 11**, currently, there is no official, final QWT version available for Qubes R4.2, but for Qubes R4.3, a version has been developed and can be used in Qubes R4.2.
 This version is not subject to the security problems stated above, but it should be noted that its graphics agent is still regarded as experimental and so may show some errors.
 The new Qubes graphics driver used there is not yet fully compatible with Windows and may cause weird effects.
-So, in Windows 11 25H2, it will cause all windows to be displayed twice; this can be, at least partially, remedied by moving the second instance to another work surface.
+So, in Windows 11 25H2, it will cause all windows to be displayed twice; this can be, at least partially, remedied by moving the second instance to another workspace.
 Furthermore, trying to display the Windows menu via the keyboard button may result in a tiny, unusable menu.
 If the driver is installed, despite these risks, and is working at least partially, switching to seamless mode and staying there will probably work quite satisfactorily, but switching to and from non-seamless mode may cause trouble, as well as changing the screen resolution will do there.
 So, usage of the new Qubes graphics driver should be avoided unless a casual reboot of the Windows VM is acceptable, even if it is partially working.
 Using the Qubes graphics driver will not provide seamless mode unless the ``qvm-features`` parameter ``gui`` is set to ``1``.
 To disable the graphics driver, the parameter ``gui`` has to be set to an empty string, while the parameter ``gui-emulated`` has to be set to ``1``.

 **Note**: If you choose to move profiles, drive letter ``Q:`` must be assigned to the secondary (private) disk.